Indusintelsensithm/CDCFnet/README.md

-# CuDCFnet: Dual-modal cross-scale fusion network for surface defect detection on copper strips and plates
+# CDCFnet: A nondestructive testing method for surface defects in copper strips and plates based on feature fusion of visible and near-infrared images

 Here is the official code of CuDCFnet.
 The code will be coming soon!